jtyers/test.sh/README.md

 Enter `test.sh`.

 `test.sh` is a POSIX-compliant shell script unit test and mocking framework.
 It lets you mock *anything* - any command or shell built-in.
 It tracks which mocked-out commands are called and the parameters passed so you can assert on those later.
+It does not require `bash` and should run in any POSIX compliant shell environment.
+If it doesn't then that's a bug.

 Importantly, `test.sh` only supports testing shell *functions* right now, since that is how I structure my more complex shell scripts.
 But let's use a simple example to show you what `test.sh` can do.